-Only made in exceptional vintages, the highly anticipated 2011 Muga "Prada Enea" Gran Reserva has just arrived and is shipping tomorrow.
+Only made in exceptional vintages, the highly anticipated 2011 Muga "Prada Enea" Gran Reserva is shipping tomorrow.

-With back to back blockbuster vintages (rare to have back to back releases of this wine), the newly released 2011 is indeed a hedonistic Tempranillo.
+With back to back blockbuster vintages (rare to have back to back releases of this wine), the 2011 is indeed a hedonistic Tempranillo.

 The grapes used for Prado Enea are always picked last to ensure ideal ripening.

 "Aromatic and alluring, this generous red offers forest floor, tobacco and floral notes that frame a core of black cherry, plum, licorice and orange peel flavors."Wine Spectator

 "...so compact with dark fruit, dark mushrooms and cedary spice."
 James Suckling

 "...dense, dark and brooding, with chalky minerality and a finish that lingers"Tim Atkins